 • Spanish: Trabajo en una oficina

-• Portuguese: Trabalho em um escritório
+• Brazilian Portuguese: Trabalho em um escritório

 • Italian: Lavoro in un ufficio